Froderic/log-analyzer/README.md

 ## Expected Log Format

-The tool expects log files in the following format:
+The tool supports standard log formats with timestamps:
 ```
 YYYY-MM-DD HH:MM:SS LEVEL Message content
 ```

-Example:
+**Example:**
 ```
 2024-12-09 10:00:01 INFO Application started successfully
 2024-12-09 10:00:15 ERROR Connection timeout to database
 2024-12-09 10:00:30 WARN Retry attempt 3 of 5
 ```

+**Note:** The tool will attempt to parse any log file, but date filtering and time-based statistics require this timestamp format.

 ## Project Structure
 ```